csci-182/fall2022/pages/_assignments/hw5.md

     }
 </style>

-## Background
+## I. Background
-### Learning Objectives
+### 1. Learning Objectives
-Homework 4 is designed to be a culmination of the JavaScript techniques we've been learning in class.
+Homework 5 is designed to be a culmination of the JavaScript techniques we've been learning in class.
 You will be practicing the following:

 1. Manipulating the DOM
 2. Rendering HTML templates
 3. Building event handlers to respond to user events
 4. Leveraging data from external files using the fetch API

-### Starter Files & Samples
+### 2. Starter Files & Samples
 Please begin by downloading the assignment files:

 <a class="nu-button" href="/spring2022/course-files/homework/hw05.zip">